geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 When a young eel not aware
 &emsp;Nor taught to mind the snare
-Where the net was slyly laid, jump’d into it
+Where the net was slyly laid, jump’d into it;
 &emsp;Wise Tippenny he said
 &emsp;“Half loaf’s better than no bread
 So I’ll take this little fish home to my cruet.